-Frank Daniel Yturria, author of The Patriarch, is Francisco Yturria's great-grandson.
-Frank is a fourth-generation south Texas businessman, rancher and avid polo player with an avocation for history.
-He is also well-known for his philanthropy, in the U.S. and in Latin America as Chairman of the Inter-American Foundation.
+Frank Daniel Yturria (1923–2018), author of The Patriarch, is Don Francisco Yturria's great-grandson.
+Frank was a fourth-generation south Texas businessman, rancher and avid polo player with an avocation for history.
+He was also well-known for his philanthropy in the U.S. and in Latin America as Chairman of the Inter-American Foundation.

-At different stages of his life he has been a soldier, banker, civic leader and public servant Four U.S. presidents have named Dr. Yturria to various high-level government positions.
-In 1956 President Dwight D. Eisenhower appointed Yturria Customs Collector for the 23rd Customs District of Texas; 1982 President Ronald Reagan appointed Yturria to serve as an alternate representative to the South Pacific Commission; 1990 President George H. Bush appointed Yturria to serve as Chairman of the Inter-American Foundation and in 1997 President William Clinton reappointed him to the Inter-American Board and was again made chairman of the board by President George W. Bush.
+At different stages of his life he had been a soldier, banker, civic leader and public servant.
+Four U.S. presidents named Dr. Yturria to various high-level government positions.
+In 1956, President Dwight D. Eisenhower appointed Yturria Customs Collector for the 23rd Customs District of Texas.
+In 1982, President Ronald Reagan appointed Yturria to serve as an alternate representative to the South Pacific Commission.
+President George H. Bush appointed Yturria to serve as Chairman of the Inter-American Foundation (1990), and President William Clinton reappointed him to the Inter-American Board and was again made chairman of the board by President George W. Bush (1997).
 He also served on the Texas Historical Committee by appointment of Texas Governor Rick Perry.

-Frank is a World War II veteran having served in the U.S. Army during WWII (service 1942–1944) and later in the U.S. Air Force during the Korean War.
-Following the WWII, he earned a degree in veterinary medicine at Texas A&M University.
-Eight years later, while serving as a captain with the U.S. 13th Air Force at Clark Field in the Philippines, he earned a masters degree in political science from the University of the Philippines.
+Frank served in the U.S. Army during WWII (service 1942–1944) and later in the U.S. Air Force during the Korean War.
+Following the WWII, he earned a degree in veterinary medicine at Texas A&M University in 1947.
+Then, eight years later, while serving as a captain with the U.S. 13th Air Force at Clark Field in the Philippines, Frank earned a Masters Degree in political science from the University of the Philippines.

 Frank also was instrumental in re-introducing the Aplomado falcon to South Texas in cooperating with the Peregrine Fund and the U.S. Fish & Wildlife Service.

-Besides The Patriarch, his published works of history include, Bos Indicus, the story of Brahman cattle in the U.S.; The Rise and Fall of the German Army, 1933-1945; and Colonel Manuel Maria Yturria, a biography of his great-great grandfather.
+In addition to The Patriarch, his published works of history include, Bos Indicus, the story of Brahman cattle in the U.S., The Rise and Fall of the German Army, 1933-1945; and Colonel Manuel Maria Yturria, a biography of his great-great grandfather.

-Frank is married to the former Mary Elizabeth Altman, with whom he has two daughters, three grandchildren and one great-grandson.
+Frank married Mary Elizabeth Altman, with whom he had two daughters, three grandchildren, and one great-grandson.
 The Yturria's celebrated their 65th wedding anniversary in 2012.
 Frank Yturria, 95, died November 26, 2018.